nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `edit course 1 CS2106` will rename the first course listed in the course list to "CS2106".
+- `edit course 1 CS2106` will rename your first course listed in your course list to "CS2106".

 [Back to list of features](#features)

 ### Finding a course: `find course`
-Use this command to filter your course list to show only courses that contain specific keywords.
+You can filter your course list to show only courses that contain specific keywords.

 **Command Format:**